WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

 ### Scenario

-You have a list of new users that you must create for the branch office, and ou're going to create a template to facilitate quick creation of branch users.
+You have a list of new users that you must create for the branch office, and you're going to create a template to facilitate quick creation of branch users.
 You'll validate that template by creating a new test user and checking the properties.

 The main tasks for this exercise are as follows: